Read This First

 Prompt 1: Provide an full elaboration on Cromwell’s Rule defined below

-The section works by contrast: Cromwell’s Rule: An Elaboration as a load-bearing piece, Understanding Cromwell’s Rule as a load-bearing piece, and Examples as a test case.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Cromwell’s Rule: An Elaboration as a load-bearing piece, Understanding Cromwell’s Rule as a load-bearing piece, and Examples as a test case.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Cromwell’s Rule: An Elaboration distinct from Understanding Cromwell’s Rule.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Cromwell’s Rule: An Elaboration distinct from Understanding Cromwell’s Rule.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Cromwell’s Rule: An Elaboration, Hypothetical Discussion on Cromwell’s Rule, and Resources on Cromwell’s Rule.
+Treat Cromwell’s Rule: An Elaboration, Hypothetical Discussion on Cromwell’s Rule, and Resources on Cromwell’s Rule as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The practical habit to learn is calibration: matching confidence to evidence rather than to comfort, repetition, or social pressure.

 Wikipedia